The Ministry of John the Baptist, 1-20

 Edwards: ‘The tectonic metaphor of filling valleys and moving mountains signifies the radical and fundamental act of repentance, which alters the landscape of personal and social life.’

-“All mankind will see…” – The universality of the gospel is a favourite theme in Luke’s Gospel.
+“All humanity will see…” – The universality of the gospel is a favourite theme in Luke’s Gospel.
 Jesus and his message are for all, whatever their age, race, or background.

 3:7 So John said to the crowds that came out to be baptized by him, “You offspring of vipers!
 Who warned you to flee from the coming wrath?
 3:8 Therefore produce fruit that proves your repentance, and don’t begin to say to yourselves, ‘We have Abraham as our father.’
 For I tell you that God can raise up children for Abraham from these stones!
 3:9 Even now the ax is laid at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.”